Analyzing V2X (NYSE:VVX) and VCI Global (NASDAQ:VCIG)

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for V2X and VCI Global, as reported by MarketBeat.
+This is a summary of current recommendations for V2X and VCI Global, as reported by MarketBeat.com.

 |Sell Ratings